 The U.S. Library of Medicine’s resource, MedlinePlus, defines a caregiver as a person who “gives care to someone who needs help taking care of themselves.”
 A care recipient could need help because of an injury, a disability, a chronic illness or advancing age.
 This simple definition makes sense when it’s spelled out, but for so many, “caregiver” is a loaded word that evokes a wide variety of connotations and consequences in people’s minds.
 I have often heard family caregivers reject this label with statements like, “I’m not his caregiver; I’m his wife!” and equivalent protests from adult children who are clearly caring for their aging parents or in-laws.

-Looking back, I may have benefited from labeling myself a caregiver earlier on in my journey.
+Looking back, I may have benefited from acknowledging that “I am a caregiver” earlier on in my journey.
 But deep down, I felt that doing so might take away some of my elders’ dignity.
 I still struggle to reconcile this terminology with our loved ones’ desires for independence and normalcy.
-Nevertheless, defining our role as caregivers is important, because it opens up vital sources of information, support and services that we may otherwise overlook.
+Nevertheless, defining our role as family caregivers is important, because it opens up vital sources of information, support and services that we may otherwise overlook.

 Caring for a Spouse

 In my experience, spousal caregivers especially struggle with how to characterize their relationships.
 By referring to oneself as a caregiver for a spouse, some may feel the marriage is diminished.
 When a marriage changes from a partnership to what is often perceived as a dependent relationship, both sides must work to accept the new dynamic and make it their own.